Exploring Modern Bed Types: 7 Stylish Choices for Every Bedroom

 art of bedding rituals in seasonal bedroom changes

-• Spring & Summer: Choose cotton or linen and floral or pastel designs for a fresh vibe.
+• Spring & Summer: Cotton or linen with airy, floral, or pastel palettes.

-• Autumn: Layer with cozy flannels, knits, and warm tones like rust or ochre.
+• Autumn: Add flannels, knits, and warm tones like rust or ochre.

-• Winter: Embrace plush duvets, wool blankets, and rich, deep hues.
+• Winter: Lean into plush duvets, wool blankets, and rich hues.

 Cultural Significance of Bedding Rituals